AmoshSapkota/Car-Review-Sentiment-Analysis-Using-BERT/README.md

 # Sentiment Analysis with BERT Variants and Adversarial Training

-This repository contains an experiment comparing traditional BERT, whole word masking BERT, and whole word masking BERT with adversarial training for sentiment analysis.
+This repository contains an experiment comparing traditional BERT, whole word masking BERT, and whole word masking BERT with adversarial training for sentiment analysis of car reviews dataset.
 The goal is to evaluate the performance improvements offered by adversarial training on the sentiment classification task.

 ## Table of Contents